 Take a guided tour through North Dakota’s prehistory in the Adaptation Gallery.
 Discover life that lived long ago, where we find it now, and what could be lurking in your own backyard.
 Starting with the oldest surface rocks in ND, dive into our Underwater World, and make your way to the Frigid Ice age, stopping in between to admire dinosaurs, avoid crocodiles, and bask in a savanna.
 (This class is limited to a capacity of 32 students per session, per presenter request.)
 18

-Review the registration section which provides the Education Day schedule, class descriptions and forms needed to register.
+Review the registration instructions which provide the step by step instructions needed to register.